nacasha/CIgniter-Datatables/README.md

 DataTables and its extensions are extremely configurable libraries and almost every aspect of the enhancements they make to HTML tables can be customised.

-You can use `set_options` add the options
+You can use `set_options` add the options.

-Note : Second parameter will not produce single quote, wrap option value to produce single quotes or use escaping
+Note : Second parameter will not produce single quote, wrap option value with double quotes to produce single quotes or use escaping.
 ```php
 $t->datatable('employees_table')
 	->set_options('searching', 'false')			// searching : false